Coder-RD/SQL-Challenge/README.md

 - ✅ City Name Filtering
 - ✅ Regular Expression Conditions
 - ✅ Query Optimization
+- ✅ Filtering Marks
+- ✅ Greater Than Conditions
+- ✅ ORDER BY with Multiple Columns
+- ✅ String Sorting
+- ✅ Sorting by Last Three Characters
+- ✅ ID-Based Sorting

 🔜 More SQL concepts will be added throughout this challenge.